Analysis of logics with arithmetic: Spectra of formulas

-We will prove this by characterizing the set of models of a $\Ctwo$ formula with linear constraints.
-With this characterization in place, we have reduced finite satisfiability of the formula to a check for satisfiability of the conjunction of the linear constraints and the global constraints, which can be done via standard linear algebra solving.
+In this section we will consider converting formulas in logic with arithmetic into linear constraints.
+These constraints will characterize the set of models of a $\Ctwo$ formula.
+With this characterization in place, we have reduced finite satisfiability of the formula to a check for satisfiability of the conjunction of the linear constraints, which can be done via standard linear algebra solving.
+From this it will follow that $\Ctwo$ with a variety of global cardinality constraints is decidable: we just conjoined the cardinality constraints with the constraints characterizing the models.

 We fix a vocabulary $\vocab$ which consists of $n$ unary predicates $U_1, \ldots, U_n$ and $m$ binary predicates $R_1, \ldots, R_m$.
 We consider $\Ctwo$ sentence $\varphi$ over $\vocab$ in \emph{normal form}: